Khyathi1/100DaysChallenge/README.md

 # D1-BrandNameGenerator
-User has to provide a verb, city name and a pet name then a combinations of given inputs are generated
+The user needs to provide a verb, a city name, and a pet name, after which a combination of the given inputs will be generated.